Item 10: Familiarize yourself with standard traits

 Hash

-The Hash trait is used to produce a single value that has a high probability of being different for different items; this value is used as the basis for hash-bucket based data structures like HashMap and HashSet.
+The Hash trait is used to produce a single value that has a high probability of being different for different items.
+This hash value is used as the basis for hash-bucket-based data structures like HashMap and HashSet; as such, the type of the keys in these data structures must implement Hash (and Eq).

-Flipping this around, it's essential that the "same" items (as per Eq) always produce the same hash; if x == y (via Eq) then it must always be true that hash(x) == hash(y).
+Flipping this around, it's essential that the "same" items (as per Eq) always produce the same hash: if x == y (via Eq), then it must always be true that hash(x) == hash(y).
 If you have a manual Eq implementation, check whether you also need a manual implementation of Hash to comply with this requirement.

 Debug and Display